Have you been looking for a glazed cake donut recipe that requires no special pan? Look no further.

 - Preheat the oven to 400°F. Lightly grease a standard muffin tin or line with muffin cups.

-- In a medium-sized mixing bowl, cream together the butter and sugars till smooth.
+- In a medium-sized mixing bowl, cream the butter with the sugars until smooth.

-- Add the eggs and apple sauce, mixing just enough to combine.
+- Add the apple sauce and eggs, mixing just enough to combine.

 - Add in the baking powder, baking soda, nutmeg, salt, and vanilla.

-- Slowly add the flour into the butter mixture alternately with the milk, beginning and ending with the flour and making sure everything is thoroughly combined.
+- Working in batches, add the flour into the wet mixture alternating with the milk, beginning and ending with the flour and making sure everything is thoroughly combined after each addition.

-- Bake the muffins for 15-20 minutes, or until muffins are a pale golden brown and a cake tester inserted into the middle of one of the center muffins comes out clean.
+- Bake the muffins for 15-20 minutes, or until muffins are a pale golden brown and a toothpick inserted into the center of a muffin comes out clean.

-- Remove the muffins from the oven, and let them cool for a couple of minutes, or until you can handle them.
+- Remove the muffins from the oven, and allow them cool for 5-10 minutes.

-- In a medium bowl combine all ingredients and stir until smooth.
+- In a medium bowl combine the milk, vanilla extract, and confectioners’ sugar, stir until smooth.